jkcswd/rockPaperScissors/README.md

 # rockScissorsPaper

+## Tech
+-HTML
+-CSS
+-JavaScript

+## Description
-This is a simple website based GUI for playing rock,paper,scissors against a computer that randomly selects which to do against the computer player.
+This is a simple website based GUI for playing rock,paper,scissors against a computer.

+## Console Game Source Code
 The underlying logic for the game was previously used in a console based game for javascript.

 Original: